golemfactory/yagna-docs/requestor-tutorials/service-development/service-example-2-managed-erigon.md

 Here we demonstrate how self-contained Exe-Unit runtimes can be implemented, tested and finally plugged into the Provider's daemon.

+{% hint style="warning" %}
-:warning: Please be aware that custom Exe-Unit runtime doesn't provide the level of isolation comparable with gvmi image.
-It's just executable running with the same privileges that daemon does.
+Please be aware that a custom runtime doesn't provide the level of isolation comparable with a virtual machine.
+It's just an executable running with the same privileges as yagna daemon.
+{% endhint %}

 ### Erigon runtime

-First, lets discuss what is the purpose of the Erigon runtime to gain some high level overview.
+First, let's discuss what is the purpose of the Erigon runtime to gain some high level overview.
+The runtime:

-* accepts the Ethereum network's name from the requestor agent,
+* Accepts an Ethereum network's name (e.g. 'mainnet' or 'rinkeby') from the requestor agent,
-* starts Erigon binaries to sync with the chosen network and serve Erigon RPC endpoint,
+* Starts Erigon binaries to sync with the chosen network and serve Erigon RPC endpoint,
-* generates credentials for basic authentication which is implemented with nginx
+* Generates credentials for basic authentication which is implemented with nginx,
-* credentials are returned to the requestor agent so user of the service can connect to the Erigon RPC.
+* Returns the credentials to the requestor agent so the user of the service can connect to the Erigon RPC.

 Please refer to the "Provider's node" in the above Architecture overview diagram.

 ### Implementation

+{% hint style="info" %}
-You might want to review simpler [example runtime](https://github.com/golemfactory/ya-runtime-sdk/blob/main/examples/example-runtime/src/main.rs) available in the [ya-runtime-sdk](https://github.com/golemfactory/ya-runtime-sdk/) repository.
+Before diving into this section you might want to review simpler [example runtime](https://github.com/golemfactory/ya-runtime-sdk/blob/main/examples/example-runtime/src/main.rs) available in the [ya-runtime-sdk](https://github.com/golemfactory/ya-runtime-sdk/) repository.
+{% endhint %}

 Erigon runtime declares two structures

 * `ErigonConf` - containing runtime configuration with default values,
 * `ErigonRuntime` - derives from `RuntimeDef` implements the required methods from `ya-runtime-sdk::Runtime` trait

-At least these methods from the `Runtime` trail have to be implemented but SDK provides default implementation to several others (TODO: link runtime SDK docs)
+At least these methods from the `Runtime` trait have to be implemented but SDK provides default implementation to several others (TODO: link runtime SDK docs)

 * `deploy` - usually called before any command is send to the runtime, but it's possible to call it explicitly by agent SDKs.
    It's run only once per activity, does not accept parameters (but there are plans to add them in the future release), return value is not passed to the requestor agent.
 In the Erigon runtime this method creates directories for Erigon data.